-applied to issues of critical relevance to business,
+The scientific method is applied to investigate issues of critical relevance to individuals, businesses, and society.

 SIOP’s Instructor’s Guide for Introducing I/O Psychology